AFFORDABLE HEALTH INSURANCE

 Sarah Bronstein was very helpful.
 She gave me all the information that I needed.
 She was polite kind and understanding.... read more

-Health insurance helps you pay for medical services and sometimes prescription drugs.
+Health insurance helps you pay for medical services.
 Once you purchase insurance coverage, you and your health insurer each agree to pay a part of your medical expenses–usually a certain dollar amount or percentage of the expenses.

 You can get health care coverage through: